andrewfenn/awshelper/README.md

 Included is a small SQS helper library that allows you to clearly setup pushing and recieving from a queue with little hassle.

+This helper will refresh the security token if the expiration date has passed so if you have a long running process the code continues to run without throwing an expiration exception.

 ```php
 // Change the URL of your SQS queue in the appropiate field